FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

       iam.gke.io/gcp-service-account: <my-service-account>@<project-name>.iam.gserviceaccount.com
 ```
 - address: required when you are not using our standard prometheus installation, at the example above provides the GCP Managed Prometheus address
-- managedPrometheusClusterName: required only when using Managed Promehteus, as Managed Prometheus may have data from multiple clusters
+- managedPrometheusClusterName: required only when using Managed Prometheus, as Managed Prometheus may have data from multiple clusters

 6. Make kubernetes insights-agent-prometheus-metrics service account member to google service account and bind to workload identity role
 ```bash